The Vermont Statutes Online

 (F) the amount of the credit to be assigned to each kWh of electricity generated by a net metering customer in excess of the electricity supplied by the interconnecting provider to the customer, the manner in which the customer’s credit will be applied on the customer’s bill, and the period during which a net metering customer must use the credit, after which the credit shall revert to the interconnecting provider.

-(ii) In this subdivision (ii), “existing net metering system” means a net metering system for which a complete application was filed before January 1, 2017.
+(ii) As used in this subdivision (ii), “existing net metering system” means a net metering system for which a complete application was filed before January 1, 2017.

 (I) Commencing 10 years from the date on which an existing net metering system was installed, the Commission may apply to the system the same rules governing bill credits and the use of those credits on the customer’s bill that it applies to net metering systems for which applications were filed on or after January 1, 2017, other than any adjustments related to siting and tradeable renewable energy credits.